LucianoAdonis/lucianoadonis.github.io/pages/jira-chapter-1.md

-You can get a lot from it, specially using the smart columns.
+You can get a lot from it, especially using the smart columns.

-Values that can be useful for metrics and references can be:
+Values useful for metrics and references:

 - Project
-- Project Kek
+- Project key

-Airtable and You
+- Assignee
+- Status
+- Sprint

-You can import data from Jira in excel format, specially if you are including a lot of details.
+You can import Jira data in Excel format, especially when you need to bring in a lot of detail columns at once.
+From there, Airtable is a good destination for manipulating and presenting the data.